apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Specifies the statement required to create a new account with the necessary privileges.</p>
+<p>creation specifies statement how to create this account with required privileges.</p>
 </td>
 </tr>
 <tr>